yuzaiakira/WooCommerce-AutoResponder-AI/README.md

 ### Contributing

 We welcome contributions!
-Please see our [contributing guidelines](https://github.com/yuzaiakira/woocommerce-autoresponder-ai/blob/main/CONTRIBUTING.md) for details.
+Please see our [contributing guidelines](CONTRIBUTING.md) for details on how to get started, coding standards, and the development process.

 ### Development Setup